Understanding large localized CP violation in $B^\pm\to K^\pm\pi^+\pi^-$ using dispersive methods

 {\it Discussion}---The relevance of different contributions to the two CPV distributions is illustrated in Fig.~\ref{fig:ContributionsImportant}.
 The advantage of the approach presented here is that its parameters have a clear physical meaning.
-For example, the CP-even imaginary parts of the source terms, $c_{i}$, are due to $c\bar c$-loops, related to open-charm meson pairs in hadronic terms.
+For example, the CP-even imaginary parts of the source terms, $c_{i}$, are due to $c\bar c$ loops, related to open-charm meson pairs in hadronic terms.
 The presence of a $\rho$ peak in $\Delta \Gamma^{(+)}_\text{CP}$, as seen in Figs.~\ref{fig:DeltaK} and \ref{fig:ContributionsImportant}, illustrates the need for such a contribution, since according to Eq.~\eqref{eq:mainresult} it scales as $c_{P}b_{P}\vert \Omega_P\vert^2$.
 Moreover, the isotensor $S$~wave, ${\cal A}_{S2}^\pm$, is essential for the description of $\Delta \Gamma^{(+)}_\text{CP}$, interfering with the strange and non-strange isoscalar $S$~waves.
 It is also required for an accurate description of $\Delta \Gamma^{(-)}$, interfering with the $\rho$.
 The isotensor amplitude was not considered in earlier studies, since it does not contain any resonance.

 Finally, we have only fitted projected CP-odd distributions.
-However, our primary goal is to describe the CPV asymmetry in $B^\pm\to K^\pm \pi^+\pi^-$ observed by LHCb in localized regions of their Dalitz-plot analysis.
-This asymmetry reads
+However, our primary goal is to describe the CPV asymmetry in $B^\pm\to K^\pm \pi^+\pi^-$ observed by LHCb in localized regions of their Dalitz plot, which reads

 Since $\Gamma^\pm(s,t)\geq0$, it follows that $\vert{\cal A}_\text{CP}(s,t)\vert\leq1$.
 Given that our approach is limited to $s\leq1\GeV^2$, in Fig.~\ref{fig:Dalitz} we only show the corresponding low-$s$ section of the Dalitz plot.
-In Fig.~\ref{fig:Dalitz}(a), we reproduce the LHCb raw asymmetry, extracted from Fig.~3 in Ref.~\cite{LHCb:2022fpg}.
+In Fig.~\ref{fig:Dalitz}(a), we have cropped and enlarged our region of interest for the LHCb raw asymmetry from Fig.~3 in Ref.~\cite{LHCb:2022fpg}.
 Note the use of an adaptive binning with a constant number of events per bin.